 How Does Extreme Heat Affect Asphalt Sealcoating Applications?

 At the time of application, sealcoating mixes are roughly 70% water; the balance is the concentrated sealant, sand, and any additive deemed necessary for the particular job.
 The water in the mix must evaporate so that the sealcoat can dry, cure, and establish a strong bond with the pavement.
 Sealcoating is designed to cure from the top down at a predictable rate so that the bond has time to form.
-However, if parking lot maintenance contractors apply a sealant to an excessively hot pavement, the sealant can dry almost immediately.
+However, if parking lot maintenance contractors apply a sealant to excessively hot pavement, the sealant can dry almost immediately.
 The bond does not have time to develop, so the best you can hope for is that the life of the sealant will be shortened.
-The worst-case scenario is that the entire application will fail within a matter of days.
+The worst-case scenario is that the entire application will fail within days.

 How Hot Is Too Hot for Sealcoating Islip Pavements?